DonsetPG/DonsetPG.github.io/blog/_posts/2020-05-10-LiverpoolData.md

 # Deep Reinforcement Learning Agent

-An important aspect of football analysis is the concept of expected goals (xG).
+An important aspect of football analysis is the concept of **expected goals** (xG).
 An overview can be found [here](https://www.youtube.com/watch?v=310_eW0hUqQ&t=29s), with several references as well.
-We adapt this concept here to the Reinforcement Learning framework, considering a football game as a Markov Decision Process.
+We adapt this concept here to the **Reinforcement Learning framework**, considering a football game as a **Markov Decision Process**.
 At its core, reinforcement learning models an agent interacting with an environment and receiving observations and rewards from it.
 The goal of an agent is to determine the best action in any given state.
 In the case of football, we could consider :

 * An episode as one game.
 * A state as the position and velocity of each player and the ball.